DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### --cs \<path\[,path2,...\]\>, --client-scripts \<path\[,path2,...\]\>

 Injects scripts from the specified files into each page visited during the tests.
-Use it to introduce client-side mock functions or helper scripts.
+Use this option to introduce client-side mock functions or helper scripts.

 ```sh
 testcafe chrome my-tests --client-scripts assets/react-helpers.js